CharlesTheGreat77/EvilPortalGenerator/README.md

 2. Find and Download (ideally transparent) company logo.
    - Use ezgif.com to resize to 2000x2000.
 (Big logo)
 3. Use ezgif.com to resize the company logo 30x30 as well.
 (Small logo)
+4. Copy the background, and logos to the pineapple in the same directory as EvilPortalGenerator
+5. Run evilPortalGen.sh!

 # Key note
 sed is used to for string replacement, with that said special characters will need to be escaped with TWO backslashes